christinajin01/car_image_classification/README.md

 ![](https://github.com/christinajin01/car_image_classification/blob/master/plots/cm_5000.png)

-We see that the current architecture is able to perform decently well with larger variety of model classes.
+We see that the current architecture is able to perform decently well even with a larger variety of model classes.

 ## Limitations & Future work:
 ### 1. Size of dataset: